What is Story Starters?

 Who: Families with kids ages 3 to 8 years old.
 Siblings welcome!

 Partial and full scholarships available.

-*we will facilitate in-person playground meet ups in communities where there are 5 or more registered families
+* Will organize one in-person playground meetup in communities where there are 5 or more registered families.

 Program participants receive: